jfspps/Data-Structures-and-Algorithms/19_The_Stack.md

 The evaluation of an expression which involves BODMAS operation precedence, one must scan the expression.

-Instead, one can convert an infix expression into postfix or prefix expressions.
+Compilers convert an infix expression into postfix before evaluation.
 Compilers use __precedence__ to convert infix expressions such that all operations are closed, that is, are all parenthesised.
-Then it becomes clear what operations to evaluate.
-Precedence is not about the order of performing operations but specifically about parenthesising parts of an expression so that the order of evaluations is clear.
+Then it becomes clear the sequence of operations to evaluate.
+Precedence is not about the order of executing operations but specifically about parenthesising parts of an expression so that the order of evaluations is clear for the compiler to evaluate.
+The order in which operations are performed depends on the order of the elements in the postfix expression, not precedence (examples shown later).

 ```cpp
 a + b * c